la2050/archive/_projects/2016/melrose-elementary-technology-program-creating-the-future-leaders-of-la.md

   - 'Education/training '
   - Technical infrastructure (computers etc.)
   - Community outreach
+project_description: >-
+  Melrose Magnet seeks to close the digital divide by ensuring all students, regardless of income or ethnicity, have access to 21st century skills and technology.
+Our 1-to-1 integrated computing program engages students to use technology as a powerful tool to investigate, collaborate, and bring ideas to life.
+Completing the final phase of a self-sustaining tech renewal project will support our mission for students to become self-sufficient learners and creators in all aspects of their work.
 project_impact: >-
   ["College completion","College matriculation rates","District-wide graduation
   rates","Proficiency in English and Language Arts and Math","Student education